fmalina/revisions-blocl/activism/littlehistoryofeconomics.md

 \*\*\*

 To stop global warming it’s not enough for us all to agree that it’s bad.
-That on its own won’t change our behaviour.
+That on its own won't change our behaviour.
 To deal with the problem we need a dose of economics.

 William Nordhaus (b.
 1941) considers the emission of carbon dioxide a special